 Backing up Windows OS7 / OS8 Phones

-Windows phones generally come with a native abillity to back up text messages, photos and apps along with their settings.
-To use this back up option:
+Windows phones generally come with a native ability to back up text messages, photos and apps along with their settings.
+To use this backup option:

 - Settings -> Backup